sheng09/Qinv/README.md

 ![](exam/exam_qinv_syn/qinv.png)

 Fig 4.3 (up-left):The comparison of incident and the surface reflected phases. (up-right):The power spectrum comparison, black dash line presents the level of 70% maximum power. (low-left): The phase of the transfer function. (low-right): The inverted Q value.
 Please note that Q value is valid for the frequency band of (0.2, 0.6)Hz , in which the signal power is strong, and the phase of the transfer function is stable and approximates 0 degree.

+# 5. Citation

+`Wang, S. and Li, Z., 2018.
+S-wave attenuation of the shallow sediments in the North China basin based on borehole seismograms of local earthquakes.
+Geophysical Journal International, 214(2), pp.1391-1400, https://doi.org/10.1093/gji/ggy223`